AFC North Preview: Can Ben Roethlisberger Lead Steelers To Fifth Straight Postseason?

 DIVISION FAVORITE

-Pittsburgh Steelers — This really comes as no surprise, considering the Black and Yellow have steamrolled the AFC North teams over the past two seasons with an 11-1 record.
-Despite the drama between Pittsburgh and Bell, as well as being thin at the linebacker position, its offense still is elite with Brown and Juju Smith-Schuster at wide receiver and Roethlisberger doing the signal calling.
-It will be interesting to see, however, how Bell’s situation plays out.
-It’s no secret he’s unhappy with his contract, and reports surfaced Monday that the running back had yet to join his team and sign his tender.
+Pittsburgh Steelers — This really comes as no surprise, considering Pittsburgh has steamrolled to an 11-1 division record in the AFC North over the last two seasons.
+Despite the Bell drama and a lack of depth at the linebacker position, its offense still is elite with Brown and JuJu Smith-Schuster at wide receiver and Roethlisberger under center.
+It will be interesting to see how Bell’s situation plays out, though, as it’s no secret he’s unhappy with his contract.

 DIVISION SLEEPER

-Cincinnati Bengals — The team made a lot of changes this offseason — from sprucing up their offensive line via free agency and the NFL Draft, to signing linebacker Preston Brown and having four feasible pass rushers in Geno Atkins, Michael Johnson, Carl Lawson and Carlos Dunlap.
-The offensive line should provide better pass protection for quarterback Andy Dalton and there’s no reason to think Brown won’t have another solid year at the linebacker position after he was tied for the lead league in tackles (144) last season.
-And don’t forget about running back Joe Mixon, who could be a breakout player in his second year after tallying 913 yards in 2017.
-Of course, one can’t forget about wide receiver and seven-time Pro Bowl selection A.J.
+Cincinnati Bengals — The Bengals made a lot of changes this offseason — from sprucing up their offensive line via free agency and the NFL Draft to signing linebacker Preston Brown — and now have four solid pass rushers in Geno Atkins, Michael Johnson, Carl Lawson and Carlos Dunlap.
+The offensive line should provide better pass protection for quarterback Andy Dalton, and there’s no reason to think Brown won’t have another solid year after he tied for the league lead in tackles (144) last season.
+And don’t forget about running back Joe Mixon, who could be a breakout player in his second year after tallying 913 rushing yards in 2017.
+Of course, the Bengals also employ wide receiver and seven-time Pro Bowl selection A.J.
 Green, who caught 75 passes for 1,078 yards last season.

 IMPACT NEWCOMERS

-Bengals LB Preston Brown –Cincinnati should be excited about Brown, as he gets to play in front of his hometown crowd at Paul Brown Stadium.
-The 25-year-old had four solid years of production with the Buffalo Bills and, as previously stated, was tied for most tackles in the NFL — something he’s accomplished twice in his career.
-He also never has missed a game since being drafted by the Bills in 2014 and with Vontaze Burfict suspended for the first four games of the season, Cincinnati will look at Brown as a leader.
-And with skill and youth on his side, Brown certainly has the chance to prove himself as one of the best linebackers for the Bengals.
+Bengals LB Preston Brown — Cincinnati should be excited about Brown, who gets to play in front of his hometown crowd at Paul Brown Stadium.
+The 25-year-old had four solid years with the Buffalo Bills and never has missed a game since being drafted in 2014.
+With Vontaze Burfict suspended for the first four games of the season, Cincinnati will look at Brown as a leader.
+And with skill and youth on his side, Brown has the chance to prove himself as one of the Bengals’ best linebackers.

 Browns QB Tyrod Taylor — Will Taylor lead Cleveland to its first win since 2016?
-That remains to be seen, but it is refreshing to have someone like Taylor calling the shots down the field.
+That remains to be seen, but it is refreshing to have a proven veteran like Taylor calling the shots.
 Although the Browns drafted Baker Mayfield with the No. 1 pick in this 2018 draft, Taylor has shown poise and leadership this Cleveland team has lacked over the years at the quarterback position.
-He also has a winning record with the Bills, the team that traded him to the Browns, of 22-20 and helped lead them to the 2018 postseason.
-While that likely won’t be the case in Taylor’s first year with his new team, he certainly could help get them headed in that direction.
+He also had a winning record with the Bills — 22-20 in three seasons — and helped lead Buffalo to a playoff berth in 2017.
+While that likely won’t be the case in Taylor’s first year with his new team, he certainly could help get the Browns headed in that direction.

-Ravens WR Michael Crabtree — Joe Flacco’s projected No. 1 target may not turn heads the way Antonio Brown or Green does, but he’s been one of the league’s most consistent end zone pass catchers over the course of his career.
-And he’s one of two players to catch at least eight touchdowns in the last three seasons.
-His physicality will help Baltimore’s passing attack, which currently is ranked at 29.
-Crabtree was targeted once in Baltimore’s preseason game against the Indianapolis Colts on Aug.
+Ravens WR Michael Crabtree — Joe Flacco’s projected No. 1 target may not turn heads the way Antonio Brown or Green does, but he’s been one of the league’s most consistent end zone pass-catchers over the course of his career: He’s one of two players (Brown is the other) to catch at least eight touchdowns in the last three seasons.
+His physicality will help Baltimore’s passing attack, which ranked 29th in the NFL last season.
+Crabtree hauled in a 29-yard pass from Flacco in the Ravens’ preseason game against the Indianapolis Colts on Aug.
 20 — good for Flacco’s longest play of the night.
 And after the team cut ties with Breshad Perriman on Saturday, his presence in the red zone will be noteworthy.

-Steelers RB Jaylen Samuels — It certainly will be interesting to see how the Steelers utilize Samuels, especially if Bell’s hold out boils over into the regular season.
-The rookie received reps during training camp with the starters, and essentially can be slotted in the running back, wide receiver and tight end position, making him quite versatile to the Pittsburgh team.
-During his time at NC State, Samuels racked up 201 receptions and 182 carries.
-And with his versatility, he’ll be a solid go-to weapon for Roethlisberger.
+Browns WR Jarvis Landry — Landry has made plenty of headlines for his role on HBO’s “Hard Knocks,” but the Browns will need him to back up his talk on the field.
+Landry tallied a career-high 112 receptions in 2017 during his final season with the Miami Dolphins, and he enters the 2018 season as Cleveland’s top wideout.
+The 25-year-old may not be able to replicate that production with the Browns, but if he develops some chemistry with Taylor, he could help spark an offense that finished dead last in points scored last season.

 MAJOR STORYLINE